burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 Large established corporations often have historic processes, procedures and rigid structures.
 These organisations might not feel comfortable or to be set up to support an Agile approach and as a result it can take considerable effort and time to embed new practices.

-Despite this large clients are trying to break down these barriers to encourage a culture that supports innovation to remain competative in markets that are constantly evolving.
+Despite this large clients are trying to break down these barriers to encourage a culture that supports innovation to remain competitive in markets that are constantly evolving.

 # Alternatives